3ahmood/3ahmood/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-* A result-focused AI Architect with 12 years of experience developing robust code and designing solutions for high-volume businesses
+* A result-focused AI Architect with 12 years of experience developing robust code and designing AI solutions for high-volume businesses

 * Currently working at Fractal Analytics on GenAI, NLP & Machine Learning use cases and independent case studies